 Step 3: Right-click the target partition and then select Change Cluster Size.

-Step 4: In the pop-up window, select a cluster size from the drop-down menu.
+Step 4: In the pop-up window, select an NTFS cluster size from the drop-down menu.
 Then click Yes.

 Step 5: Finally, don’t forget to click Apply to carry out the operation.

-What is NTFS cluster size?
+What is NTFS cluster size or allocation unit size NTFS?
 What is the best cluster size for NTFS?
-How to change the cluster size of your NTFS partition?
+How to change the allocation unit size NTFS?
 You may find out the answers after reading this post.
 If you have any other problems with NTFS cluster size, you can leave a message in our comment zone below.

 If you have difficulty changing the NTFS allocation unit size with MiniTool Partition Wizard, you can contact us via [email protected].